Policies & Access Portal: Designing human-readable governance for database access

 COMPETITIVE ANALYSIS

-I analysed Satori Cyber, Cyral, and Imperva to assess their policy-building UX, information architecture, and visual design.
-The common pattern was a disconnect between the target (which database) and the logic (what rule), leading to frequent configuration errors.
-This directly informed our decision to separate data-source selection from rule-building.
+I audited Satori, Cyral and Imperva.
+The common failure was a disconnect between the target (which database) and the logic (what rule), leading to invalid-rule errors.
+That directly informed the decision to separate data-source selection from rule-building.

 Wireframing & Iterations